Burnt mound: Possible use for bathing

 Barfield & Hodder interpreted burnt mounds as possibly places for bathing in heated water or steam, based on their discoveries of structures that could have involved tents and broken stones next to streams in the Birmingham area.
 One example is in Moseley Bog where experiments were made in the late 1990s to assess the plausibility of the sauna hypothesis.
-A related thesis is that the hot stones were used to heat water in a large, rectangular pit lined with large, flat stones, and that the hot water could then be used for a variety of purposes - bathing being just one option.
+A related thesis, that has been proven possible by experiments in Moseley Bog, is that the hot stones would be transported from the fire (possibly by use of deer antler) to a rectangular pit lined with large flat stones and full of water.
+The hot water or steam could then be used for a variety of purposes - bathing being just one option.

 Cooking

 Burnt mounds are also hypothesized to have been used as cooking sites.
 There are descriptions of the use of such places for cooking in some of the early Medieval tales, although the historicity of these accounts is open to question.
 The process has been found to work; experiments were carried out in Ireland in the 1950s to show that a joint of meat could be fully cooked in about three to four hours through this method.

 However no burnt mounds have been found with any direct evidence of cooking.
 Bone is rarely if ever reported from burnt mound sites, which would be unusual for a cooking site.
 This has been explained as the result of the soils being too acidic for the bone to be preserved, but it would be unlikely that all of the soils relating to burnt mounds were so acidic that no bone survived, particularly as the pH of the soil will vary considerably from site to site, and there are also examples of burnt mounds that have been recorded on neutral or basic soils, without bone being apparent in the burnt mound material, In addition some mounds occur in places which are believed to have never been inhabited, but this may be explained as cooking by hunting parties or those who were outlawed from living near permanent settlements.